Virtual Private Servers VS VMware Virtual Machines

 A Virtual Private Server is a physical server that has been partitioned into several smaller Virtual Servers, and these servers share an operating system.
 A VMware Virtual Machine, on the other hand, completely splits the server and each partition runs its own operating system, with its own dedicated resources.

-When comparing the two, the first thing to consider is that a VPS shares system files through the core operating system, this is something to consider as it could potentially create security issues since the user’s information can never be completely isolated, and therefore never be completely secure.
+When comparing the two, the first thing to consider is that a VPS shares system files through the core operating system.
+This is something to consider, as it could potentially create security issues since the user’s information can never be completely isolated and, therefore never be completely secure.

 Performance

 The differences between the two configurations can also cause performance issues, for example, if a Virtual Private Server runs over 50 separate partitions and their users, then signs of strain may begin to show on the Server.
-Whereas VMware Virtual Machines, are specifically designed to withstand this level of workload.
+Whereas VMware Virtual Machines are specifically designed to withstand this level of workload.

 If a VPS is hit with high levels of unexpected traffic, it will typically use all the CPU available on the server, but with a Virtual Machine, each partition has its own dedicated CPU, ensuring that each partition utilises its own resources.